MUmairAB/Disaster-Tweets-Classification-using-Transformers/README.md

 - A **keyword** from that tweet (although this may be blank!)
 - The **location** the tweet was sent from (may also be blank)

-The columns details is a swloows:
+The columns details are as follows:
 - **id** - a unique identifier for each tweet
 - **text** - the text of the tweet
 - **location** - the location the tweet was sent from (may be blank)